wobcom/cosmo/README.md

 Cosmo can be used by simply calling the following command to regenerate all files in `machines`.
 Note: **It will only consider devices listed in `cosmo.yaml`**

+Note: We use some additional plugins in Netbox.
+We discover the Netbox version and installed plugins automagically and adapt accordingly, e.g. do not generate ip-pools and static routes, if there are no plugins for those.

 ```shell
 $ cosmo